chapter09/blog/_posts/2014-08-24-spark-deploy-mode.md

 Thus, in `StandAlone Mode` when `deployMode` is `client`, the `spark-submit` will run as the `Driver`.

 While if the `deployMode` is 'cluster', for `StandAlone Mode`, the `spark-submit` will launch `org.apache.spark.deploy.Client`.
 In `Client` a request for deploying the `Driver` will be sent to the Master Actor.
+Then, the Master will call `schedule()` function to assign a `Driver` on a random Worker node.

+Actually, the driver is the application source code itself, which expresses the main logic of the application.